-"We tried a plastic owl, rubber snakes, flashing lights and sonic beepers," lori reports.
+"We tried a plastic owl, rubber snakes, flashing lights and sonic beepers," Iori reports.
 "But birds get used to anything."
 He even put weed poison on nearby foliage, but the birds didn't feed there.
 He shot bird-shot at them.
 It's harmless at a distance, he points out.
 "The birds always came back as soon as I left."

-Finally, he saw an advertisement for Bird-Proof Gel in an aviation magazine.
-Bird-Proof Gel is a highly effective birddeterrent gel made by Bird-X, Inc. in Chicago.
+Finally, he saw an advertisement for Bird-Proof in an aviation magazine.
+Bird-Proof is a highly effective bird-deterring gel made by Bird-X, Inc. in Chicago.
 It is a transparent gel that repels bird pests from their normal roosting areas.
-When applied on ledges, beams, rafters, cornices, ornamental copings and similar favorite "landing sites," the gel compound discourages birds from alighting and nesting-for a year or more, even under most extreme weather conditions.
-Bird-Proof Gel has a tacky feeling that birds shun; yet it's harmless, odorless, nonpoisonous and environmentally safe.
+When applied on ledges, beams, rafters, cornices, ornamental copings and similar favorite "landing sites," the gel compound discourages birds from alighting and nesting -- for a year or more, even under most extreme weather conditions.
+Bird-Proof gel has a tacky feeling that birds shun; yet it's harmless, odorless, nonpoisonous and environmentally safe.
 It's easy to apply with any standard caulking gun.
-Bird-Proof Gel is also available in liquid form for easy spraying on trees and over other large surfaces and less accessible areas.
+Bird-Proof is also available in liquid form for easy spraying on trees and over other large surfaces and less accessible areas.

-Reading about Bird-Proof Gel reminded lori of the sticky substances he'd seen used around the base of trees to keep pests from climbing up the trunks.
-It sounded like a plausible solution, and lori decided to order a case.
+Reading about Bird-Proof reminded Iori of the sticky substances he'd seen used around the base of trees to keep pests from climbing up the trunks.
+It sounded like a plausible solution, and Iori decided to order one case of Bird-Proof.